Abercror/Phys450---MPhys_Project/Logbook/Term 1/Week 1.md

 #### 13:00
 **2.0.
 Cosmic Inflation**
 - In de Sitter spacetime, is a solution to the Einstein equations with 0 matter present and dominated by a cosmological constant, and is maximally symmetric in both space and time.
 When inflation is dominated by $\Lambda_{eff}$, it is called quasi-de Sitter inflation.
 This is because inflation must have an end in order for the thot big bang to occur, so spacetime does not respect the maximally symmetrical description of de Sitter space.
-The density during inflation is also determined by $\Lambda_{eff}$ and so is therefore constant and given by the $$\rho_{inf} \simeq \frac{\Lambda_{eff} c^2}{8 \pi G}$$ which also requires $\omega = -1$ for the barotropic parameter.
+The density during inflation is also determined by $\Lambda_{eff}$ and so is therefore constant and given by the $$\rho_{inf} \simeq \frac{\Lambda_{eff} c^2}{8 \pi G}$$ which also requires $w = -1$ for the barotropic parameter.
 - Completed derivations (10) - (11)
 ![[Derivations/(10).png]]